Categories of Weight Modules for Unrolled Restricted Quantum Groups at Roots of Unity: Abstract

 \section{Abstract}

-Motivated by connections to the singlet vertex operator algebra in the $\mfg=\mathfrak{sl}_2$ case, we study the unrolled restricted quantum group $\overline{U}_q^H(\mfg)$ at arbitrary roots of unity with a focus on its category of weight modules.
-We show that the braid group action on the Drinfeld-Jimbo algebra $U_q(\mfg)$ naturally extends to the unrolled quantum groups and that the category of weight modules is a generically semi-simple ribbon category (previously known only for odd roots) with trivial M\"{u}ger center and self-dual projective modules.
+Motivated by connections to the singlet vertex operator algebra in the $\mfg=\mathfrak{sl}_2$ case, we study the unrolled restricted quantum group $\overline{U}_q^H(\mfg)$ for any finite dimensional complex simple Lie algebra $\mfg$ at arbitrary roots of unity with a focus on its category of weight modules.
+We show that the braid group action naturally extends to the unrolled quantum groups and that the category of weight modules is a generically semi-simple ribbon category (previously known only for odd roots) with trivial M\"{u}ger center and self-dual projective modules.